aaronbloomfield/ics/uva/old/syllabus-fall-2018.md

 **Exams:** There will be two midterm exams (combined worth 30% of the final grade) and one final exam (worth 25% of the final grade).
 Note that we hope (but do not guarantee!) to have the first exam returned before the SEAS drop date.

-- Midterm Exam 1: Friday, March 1st, during lecture
+- Midterm Exam 1: Monday, October 1st, during lecture
-- Midterm Exam 2: Friday, March 29th, during lecture
+- Midterm Exam 2: Monday, November 5th, during lecture
-- Final Exam: Friday, May 3rd, from 2pm to 5pm
+- Final Exam: Friday, December 14th, from 2 pm to 5 pm

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
 Since there are no other exams scheduled during that time, it is unlikely that you will have a conflict.